DHTMLX/docs-diagram/docs/api/editor/gridstep_property.md

 ### Description

-@short: sets the size of a grid step that defines the step of moving an item
+@short: optional, sets the size of a grid step that defines the step of moving an item

 @descr: